-- The DPS will inform and take advice from the local Baptist Association Safeguarding Contact. - There will be a discussion about who should be informed about the nature of the offence and the details of the contract. - The rights of the offender to rebuild their life without people knowing the details of their past offence should be balanced against the need to protect children, young people and adults at risk. - The members of the church safeguarding team will always be informed. - The DPS should determine whether the person is subject to supervision or is on the Sex Offenders Register.
-If so, the DPS should make contact with the offender's Specialist Probation Officer (SPO) who will inform the church of any relevant information or restrictions of which they should be aware.
+- The DPS will inform and take advice from the Regional Safeguarding Lead. - A risk assessment will be undertaken with the help of the Regional Safeguarding Lead to determine the contents of the Safeguarding Contract using the BUGB safeguarding risk assessment tool. - There will be a discussion about who should be informed about the nature of the offence and the details of the contract. - The rights of the offender to re-build their life without people knowing the details of their past offence should be balanced against the need to protect children, young people and adults at risk. - The members of the church Safeguarding Team will always be informed. - The DPS should determine whether the person is subject to supervision or is on the Sex Offenders' Register.
+If so, the DPS should contact the offender's specialist probation officer (SPO) who will inform the church of any relevant information or restrictions that they should be aware of.

-An open discussion will be held with the person concerned, during which clear boundaries are established for their involvement in the life of the church.
-Following this, a written contract will be drawn up which identifies appropriate behaviour.
+An open discussion will be held with the person concerned which will contribute to the risk assessment and in which clear boundaries are established for their involvement in the life of the church.
+A written contract will be drawn up which identifies appropriate behaviour.
 The person will be required to sign the contract and it will be monitored and enforced.
-If the contract is broken certain sanctions will be discussed and considered with the local Baptist Association Safeguarding Contact.
+If the contract is broken certain sanctions will be discussed and considered with the Regional Safeguarding Lead.

-9c.
 Alleged or known offenders who are themselves adults at risk

-A formal contract may be quite a daunting process for someone with learning difficulties or a young person, yet having safeguards in place is still necessary.
-Therefore, an alternative may be to arrange a meeting with the individual in question where they can be taken though the main elements of a formal contract in a way that is non-threatening and easy to understand.
+A risk assessment and formal contract may be quite a daunting process for someone with learning difficulties or a young person yet having safeguards in place is still necessary.
+Therefore, an alternative may be to arrange a meeting with the individual in question where they can be taken through the main elements of a formal contract in a way that is non-threatening and easy to understand.
 Notes would be taken and the individual would need to verbally agree to the requirements laid out in the meeting.

 Rather than signing a formal 'contract', the individual would instead sign to say that they agree with the minutes or meeting notes, and that they will stick to what has been agreed during the meeting.
-This will result in the same outcome as a contract, but is a more informal and appropriate approach for an adult at risk.
+This will result in the same outcome as a contract but is a more informal and appropriate approach for an adult at risk.
 The agreed requirements will need to be reviewed regularly to make sure that the individual is complying, exactly as a formal contract would be.
+The church will work with the Regional Safeguarding Lead throughout this process.